VittoNico/Random_network_analysis/README.md

     mean_graph_html,
     "<p>Standard Deviation of Degree: ",  sd(degree_info), " (standard deviation of node degrees.
 High values = heterogeneity in the degree distribution.)</p>", "<h2>Closeness Centrality</h2>",
     "<p>Mean Closeness Centrality: ", mean(closeness_info), " (average of closeness centrality values across all Nodes.
-High values = Nodes in the graph are closer to each other in terms of the shortest path length.)</p>", "<h2>Betweenness Centrality</h2>",
+High values = nodes in the network are closer to each other in terms of the shortest path length.)</p>", "<h2>Betweenness Centrality</h2>",
     "<p>Mean Betweenness Centrality: ", mean(betweenness_info), " (average betweenness centrality across all nodes in the graph.
-High values = nodes in the graph have a more crucial role in connecting different parts of the network.)</p>", betw_graph_html,
+High values = nodes in the network have a more crucial role in connecting different parts.)</p>", betw_graph_html,
     "<h2>Clustering Coefficient</h2>",
     "<p>Global Clustering Coefficient: ", clustering_info, " (degree to which nodes in a graph tend to cluster together.
-High values = higher tendency for nodes in the graph to form clusters or groups)</p>"
+High values = higher tendency for network in the graph to form clusters or groups)</p>"
 )

 writeLines(report, "network_analysis_report.html")